aperloff/OpenDataNtupleProducer/README.md

 cmsRun python/ConfFile_cfg.py
 ```

-This configuration file runs the ```plugins/JetAnalyzer.cc``` code, which performs the data processing and extracts the jets from collision events.
+This configuration file runs the ```plugins/JetAnalyzer.cc``` code, which performs the data processing and extracts the jets, tracks, and vertices from collision events.
 There is an additional configuration file ```python/QGLikelihood_cfi.py```, which is there for the quark/gluon jet likelihood variables.
 It references the ```database/QGL_cmssw8020_v2.db``` file.
 There is no need to touch these QGL files.

 ## Data exploration
 To quickly explore the created file, first load it up in ROOT
 ```
-root -l JetNtuple_RunIISummer16_13TeV_MC.root
+root -l OpenDataNtuple_RunIISummer16_13TeV_MC.root
 ```
 Here you can create a ```TBrowser``` and examine the contents of the file and the distributions for each variable.
 ```